My Natural Hair, Loved

 Storytime: I had to do a research project on Bobo Shanti religion (by far the BEST course I had to do to this day).
 I became fully engrooved and intrigued by their philosophies and the way they see life.
-Locs for them symbolized their pride in African culture, and their overall defiance of tradition Western beauty ideals (rebel is my middle name).
+Locs for them symbolized their pride in African culture, and their overall defiance of traditional Western beauty ideals (rebel is my middle name).
 Bobos see the fullness of their Locs as a symbol of their royal beauty and ‘sooo’ much more.

-This was so cool.
 Most persons do not know the meaning and significance of the hairstyle.
 My Locs is my crown.
 Royalty! (dap some ‘RESPECCC’)